stu00608/voice_chatgpt_demo/README.md

 ## Installation

-1. Install python
+1. Install Python, make sure you've set the environment varialble properly.
+2. Type `cmd` in the tab of folder explorer (Have to be in this repo)
-2. Install dependencies
+3. Install dependencies
   ```
   pip install -r requirements.txt
   ```

+## Run

-3. Run script.
+1. Run script.
   ```
   python main.py
   ```
-4. Open the browser and go to the url it shows in terminal.
+2. Open the browser and go to the url it shows in terminal.